 Xenon gas (Xe) is considered to be biologically inert in small concentrations.
-However, at concentrations of 15% and higher, it is used in inhaled anesthesia mixtures in Europe.
+However, at concentrations of 50% and higher, it is approved and used in inhaled anesthesia mixtures in Europe.
 As an anesthetic it has no side effects, unlike alternative anesthetic mixtures (such as those that are NO2 -based).

 CPT’s technology biophysically influences the metabolic processes of biological cells using the unique properties of xenon.
 The mechanism of Xe action on mammalian cells is currently under investigation.
 It is proposed that Xe affects the physical characteristics of the external cellular membrane.
 Xe reversibly influences membrane fluidity and permeability due to its atom size and its characteristically high solubility in lipids.
 CPT research demonstrates that Xe decreases the viscosity of the extracellular membrane by decreasing the number of membrane rafts.
 This leads to fewer regions in the membrane for clustering/expression of certain cell receptors to occur (for example: the GPIb receptor in platelets) and therefore inhibits cell reaction to external stresses and protects mitochondria.
 As a result, we observed significant reduction of apoptosis in the variety of cell lines, protection of potent cells from spontaneous differentiation during storage, and reduction in hemolysis of red blood cells in the long-term storage.